Step 1

 Step 7

-Install an LT1 or LS1 F-body clutch master cylinder to the master cylinder bracket using the provided 5/16-inch bolts and lock washers.
-The bracket is threaded.
-Double-check the hole in the firewall for adequate clearance by holding the master pushrod in line with where it bolts to the pedal and depressing the pedal.
+For either master cylinder, Double-check the hole in the firewall for adequate clearance by holding the master pushrod in line with where it bolts to the pedal and depressing the pedal.
 Do not hook up the fluid line to the master cylinder yet.

 Step 8

-Connect the clutch master cylinder pushrod to the clutch pedal (with the pushrod-end on the right side of the pedal as viewed from the driver’s seat) using the provided 3/8-inch bolt.
-You may optionally install a 3/8-16 nut on the bolt, on the other side of the pedal, to lock the bolt in place more securely.
+Connect the clutch master cylinder pushrod to the clutch pedal (with the pushrod-end on the right side of the pedal as viewed from the driver’s seat) using the provided bolt.
+Secure with the nut on the other side of the pedal to lock the bolt in place securely.
 Check once again for firewall to pushrod clearance by gently depressing the clutch pedal fully.
-If there is no interference, disconnect the pushrod from the pedal and install the included clutch pedal pushrod boot before reconnecting the pushrod to the pedal.
-Connect the fluid lines to the master cylinder and bleed the system.
-Install the included rubber pedal pad covers on the pedal pads to prevent slippage.
+If there is interference, remove the master cylinder and trim as needed.